-Providing young musicians with instruments since 1998.
+Providing young musicians with fine instruments since 1998.

-“Having this instrument has made many things possible for me…it’s such a relief to know that I can rely on my equipment ….
+“Having this instrument has made many things possible for me … it’s such a relief to know that I can rely on my equipment ….
 I’ve played on many other violas over the past few years, and none of them came close to matching my personality and playing style as well as this one.”
 Scholar Rick Neff View Full Profile

 “I was so enthusiastic about my viola my quartet partners had to pry the instrument from my hands.